fbpx

 • DO NOT SKIP THIS STEP: Tap the baking sheet on a flat surface 5 times to release any air bubbles.
 You’ll want to let the macarons sit at room temperature for 30 minutes to 1 hour.
 You can brush your finger across the macaron to make sure it doesn’t indent.
 If you don’t let them sit before putting them in the oven, you’ll notice that the feet will grow outward instead of rising up like they should.

-• Preheat the oven to 300 degrees fahrenheit.
+• Preheat the oven to 300 degrees Fahrenheit.
 Once your oven and macarons are ready, bake the macarons for 17 minutes until the feet are well-risen and the macarons don’t stick to the parchment paper.
 Let the macarons sit on the parchment paper for 15 to 30 minutes.
 Transfer the macarons to a wire rack and let them fully dry out and cool before filling.

 Making the Filling